Caramoor Center for Music and the Arts: History

-Lucy Rosen and her theremin
+Lucie Rosen and her theremin

-Caramoor founder Lucie Bigelow Rosen (1890-1968) was already an accomplished musician when she first heard the futuristic electronic musical instrument known as the theremin, calling it “a new sound in the world.”
+Caramoor founder Lucie Bigelow Rosen (1890–1968) was already an accomplished musician when she first heard the futuristic electronic musical instrument known as the theremin, calling it “a new sound in the world.”
 The theremin, named after its inventor, Soviet scientist and spy, Leon Theremin, captivated her attention and she became one of its earliest evangelists, performing throughout Europe and the United States.
 Walter and Lucie Rosen met Theremin at a soirée in 1929 in New York City and were impressed by the inventor and his ground-breaking instrument.
 Made from a wooden box with two metal antennae, it is played by the movement of hands through their electromagnetic fields without any physical contact.

-The Rosens offered Professor Theremin the use of one of their three brownstones on West 54th Street, New York, at a greatly reduced rent, as his studio and residence.
+The Rosens offered Professor Theremin the use of one of their brownstones on West 54th Street, New York, at a greatly reduced rent, as his studio and residence.
 Lucie Rosen set out to master the instrument, becoming one of Theremin's best pupils as well as his patron and advocate.
 Her first performance was as a member of Theremin's Carnegie Hall ensemble in 1930.
 By 1932, Lucie Rosen was performing frequently in New York as a soloist, but it wasn't until 1935 that she made her official New York debut with a recital at Town Hall.
 “Mrs. Rosen wove with eloquent hands the magical-seeing spell,” the New York World-Telegram wrote, “and the theremin responded to her summons with some of the most strictly musical sounds it has yet produced in our concert rooms.”
 The New York Times described how “the instrument got out of gear and its inventor, Leon Theremin, was called onto the stage to set it right ...
 Mrs. Rosen was in command of its resources all evening.
 She plays the theremin, not only with an awareness of its possibilities, but with a knowledge of music.”
 Reviews such as these were quite satisfying to Lucie, proving that the theremin was indeed a serious instrument and she was no dilettante.